Flor91/playground/projects/big-data/exercises/globant/pig/exercise.md

 Step 6: Run Pig to start the grunt shell.
 Grunt shell is used to run Pig Latin scripts.

 Command: pig

-Pig Shell - Pig Installation - Edureka

-If you look at the above image correctly, Apache Pig has two modes in which it can run, by default it chooses MapReduce mode.
-The other mode in which you can run Pig is Local mode.
-Let me tell you more about this.

-Execution modes in Apache Pig:
-MapReduce Mode – This is the default mode, which requires access to a Hadoop cluster and HDFS installation.
-Since, this is a default mode, it is not necessary to specify -x flag ( you can execute pig OR pig -x mapreduce).
-The input and output in this mode are present on HDFS.
-Local Mode – With access to a single machine, all files are installed and run using a local host and file system.
-Here the local mode is specified using ‘-x flag’ (pig -x local).
-The input and output in this mode are present on local file system.
-Command: pig -x local